 At Jacobs Berger, LLC, our attorneys are intimately familiar with all of the intricacies of the Family Division of the New Jersey Superior Court, and we are prepared to provide you with knowledgeable, attentive, and effective guidance every step of the way.

 Having already served many clients across the Madison, Randolph, Tewksbury, Morristown, and Morris County areas, we are ready to put our unique approach to work for you today.
-Contact our firm to discuss your specific needs and concerns for your prejudgment divorce process in a confidential case assessment today.
+Contact our firm to discuss your specific needs and concerns for your prejudgment divorce process in a Strategic Planning Session today.